codermattt/Docker-Containerization/Containerize-emartapp/Build-and-run.md

       - specifies which files to present to user, from the artifact

   # NodeApi Dockerfile:
+    - Stage 1: Builds the frontend
-    - build artifact with node
+    - Stage 2: Prepares the backend with dependencies
-    - copy artifact to app directory
+    - Final Stage: Combines just the necessary built artifacts from both stages into a smaller production image
-    - then CMD starts the container
+    - then CMD starts the container/application

   # JavaApi Dockerfile:
     - install maven on WORKDIR, copy soure code on WORKDIR